How to Master Your Tone of Voice in Sales Calls like a Winning Closer

 In many cases, the prospect senses that he or she is being given a sales pitch and responds by shutting down.
 If you're talking too much, take a breath.
 Let the prospect get a word in edgewise and listen attentively to their response.

-Remember not to be self-centered
+Don't be self-centered

 Many salespeople are mistakenly too self-centered in their conversations with prospects.
 They may try to build rapport by sharing negative stories about their company or their industry, for example.

 While it's important to be genuine and open, it's not the best way to open a cold sales call.
-Prospects don't want to hear about your problems out of the blue; they have enough of their own.
-It's always a better idea to start with what's in it forthem.
+Prospects don't want to hear about your problems out of the blue–they have enough of their own.
+It's always a better idea to start with what's in it for them.

 Many salespeople make this mistake.
 Remember, this is a dialogue, not a monologue.
 Share a little bit about yourself, but always be sure to focus on the prospect's needs.

-Be Genuine
+Be genuine

 Making a genuine connection with the prospect is the best thing you can do to not sound like a salesperson.
 There’s a real person on the other end of that phone, and you could alienate them from your business by making them feel as though you’re not willing to make a human connection with them.

+In a world filled with automated machines and synthetic voices, it’s important to stand out amongst the crowd.
 Be authentic, and human.
 Any prospective customer would want to interact more with a real, genuine person, rather than just someone sounding as though they’re bored on the job.

 The change of pace will often be refreshing and entice a customer to feel as though they can trust you.

-Why Listening is Crucial
+Listening is crucial

 A conversation is made between two people, and a lack of active listening can quickly turn a call sour.
-By listening to your prospect, you can make sure to keep in line with their ‘rhythm’ — their tone of voice, their natural talking rhythm, and their volume can help you hit your product home.
+By listening to your prospect, you can make sure to keep in line with their ‘rhythm’ — their tone of voice, their natural talking rhythm, and their volume, which can help you hit your product home.

 For example, it would be better to take a more assertive approach to a customer who needs a fast solution.
 This makes sure their needs feel met quickly.